 - If you are using outdoor pickleball shoes on an indoor court, you have to be careful that they are non-marking.
 The owner of the court won’t be happy if you scuff up their court surface!
 Outdoor shoes will also have much less traction on indoor surfaces.

-Budget pickleball shoes vs premium pickleball shoes
+Budget pickleball shoes vs. premium pickleball shoes

-Budget pickleball shoes are cheaper but tend to wear out quicker.
+Budget pickleball shoes are cheaper but tend to wear out quickly.
 It’s possible that you might end up buying three pairs of pickleball shoes in the time a premium pair might have lasted, costing you more over time.

 Budget shoes have more technology: